 The volume of freight carried by railroads increases, however

 "Despite the increase of trackage, the railway system still was not able to cope with the increase of volume of industrial equipment and machinery, and construction materials to be transported from the coastal Regions or the northeast to the new industrial bases in the inland areas."

 Fig. 36.5: Volume of freight 1949-1954

 Between 1897 and 1902, the Russian Empire built a railway line from Chita to Vladivostok and to Port Arthur (Dalian), then a leased ice-free port in China.
 In August 1945, the SU and GMD administration agreed to a joint control over the southern branch, this was now called the Changchun Railway.
 During the visit of Mao Zedong to Stalin, the issue over control was regulated in a treaty.

 On 1 May 1950, the CCR was formally reestablished under joint USSR-PRC management.
-During Zhou Enlai’s visit to Stalin, in September 1952, there was announcement issued regarding the return of the Changchun Railway before December 31, 1952.
+An important goal of the joint managment was for the Chinese side to learn Soviet systems for railway management and operations.
+It emphasized division of labour, specialization, and centralized responsibility.
+One person at each level of the organization took ultimate responsibility for the completion of its assigned tasks.(the one-leader system) During Zhou Enlai’s visit to Stalin, in September 1952, there was announcement issued regarding the return of the Changchun Railway before December 31, 1952.
 It took another two and a half years before the takeover was completed